-06/13/2024 - 06/14/20248:00 AM CDT start timeWashburn LawZoom
+06/25/2026 - 06/26/20268:00 AM CDT start timeWashburn LawZoom

-2024 Selected Topics and Miscellany CLE
+2026 Selected Topics and Miscellany CLE

-06/13/2024 - 06/14/20248:00 AM CDT start timeWashburn LawZoom
+06/25/2026 - 06/26/20268:00 AM CDT start timeWashburn LawZoom

 The CLE presentation will focus on selected topics and updates in myriad areas of law as provided in the schedule below.
 The presenters are regular faculty, adjunct professors and associates at Washburn Law who will be sharing their particular expertise with the participants.
-Each session will entail a presentation on the specific topic areas, many including a review of updated cases and issues, and also allow for some question and answer time between the presenter and the participants.
-Each of our presenters for this event regularly work in their respective areas to stay abreast of current cases and issues in their area of law and will share that insight and knowledge with the participants in this CLE.
+Each session will entail a presentation on the specific topic areas, many including a review of updated cases and issues, and also allow for some question-and-answer time between the presenter and the participants.
+Each of our presenters for this event regularly works in their respective areas to stay abreast of current cases and issues in their area of law and will share that insight and knowledge with the participants in this CLE.
 We are focused on bringing you an interesting variety of topics in this annual CLE offering.

 Kansas

-Approved for 12.0 hours with 3.0 hours ethics
+Pending approval for 12.0 hours CLE credit, with 2.0 hours ethics

-• Thursday, June 13: 7.0 hours with 3.0 hours ethics.
+• Thursday, June 25 — Pending 7.0 hours

 Missouri